 The accompanying unaudited condensed financial statements of the Company have been prepared pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
-In the opinion of the Company's management, all adjustments (consisting of only normal recurring accruals) considered necessary for a fair presentation of the Company's financial position as of March 31, 2011 and December 31, 2010 and the results of operations, changes and cash flows for the three months ended March 31, 2011 and 2010 have been included.
-Operating results for the three month period ended March 31, 2011 are not necessarily indicative of results that may be expected for any other interim period or the full fiscal year ending December 31, 2011.
-The accompanying unaudited financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report on Form 10-K/A for the year ended December 31, 2010 ("2010 Form 10-K/A").
+In the opinion of the Company's management, all adjustments (consisting of only normal recurring accruals) considered necessary for a fair presentation of the Company's financial position as of March 31, 2012 and December 31, 2011 and the results of operations and cash flows for the three months ended March 31, 2012 and 2011 have been included.
+Operating results for the three month period ended March 31, 2012 are not necessarily indicative of results that may be expected for any other interim period or the full fiscal year ending December 31, 2012.
+The accompanying unaudited financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2011 ("2011 Form 10-K").
+Information included in the condensed balance sheet as of December 31, 2011 has been derived from the Company's audited financial statements for the year ended December 31, 2011 included in the 2011 Form 10-K.